 Axis of light: vertical compass; the needle is pointed at both ends.
 The pull of gravity and the fall of light are transformed into the rise of architecture and the lifting of the eyes.
 What comes down must go up.
 The fall of light into gravity's mirror.

 The western tradition of secular urban building appears to run from Roman secular housing apartments (the high rise and flat-topped Insulae) and similar, if roofed, early medieval forms through to the Palazzo tradition (Renaissance to Art Nouveau).
 A minimally decorated, functional top edge, with the piano nobile as key decorated zone, evolves into the solar feature from Art Deco to Post-modernism.
 The proximity to the sky always lends some significance to a building's top edge.
 In this way in the West the framing (top) floor always becomes a solar, even if only a strip.
 However if the solar is totally absent, if the gift of the sky is ignored, then the result is a sense of unfinishedness, the sending out of a negative signal.
 Sometimes (at best) the sense of unfinishedness, of pure functionality, may exude a (dated) science-fiction ambience; but usually the effect is cheap and throwaway.
 No solar sacrifice has been performed at the top of the building to signal its value (and so that of its inhabitants).
 If such an economic sacrifice confers identity, then solarless architecture may properly be said to have no soul.

-is the Grande Arche de la Défense in
+its effect is the Grande Arche de la

 in stone, the two towers in